owlchester/kanka/README.md

 ## Using Vagrant
 Make sure you have [composer](https://getcomposer.org), [Vagrant](https://www.vagrantup.com/) and their dependencies installed and walk through the next steps:

-Run command `composer install` - This will install all PHP-dependencies of the project
+Run command `composer install` - This will install all PHP dependencies of the project.

 Then for Mac/Linux users, run: